 Borgarnes - Snæfellsnes - Patreksfjörður.
 Today, we will explore the Snæfellsnes Peninsula, which juts out from Iceland’s West Coast.
 A rugged mountain chain runs its length, capped by the 1,446-meter Snæfellsjökull glacier, a mystical cone-shaped stratovolcano.
 There are plenty of photo opportunities here, so don't be shy!

 As we travel through the Snæfellsnes National Park, make sure to check out the natural wonders encapsulating the area.
 From lava flows to volcanic craters, to an ice cap, glaciated peaks and fjords, to sandy beaches and high cliffs along the landscape.

 If you've ever read Jules Verne's science-fiction classic, "The Journey to the Center of the Earth," get ready to join the adventure.
 The National Park visit will culminate with a trip to the interior of the Earth, under the Snæfellsjökull glacier.
-The lava cave tour will take us 35 meters underground, and a whopping 200 meters into the lava tube called Vatnshellier.
+The lava cave tour will take us 35 metres underground, and a whopping 200 metres into the lava tube called Vatnshellier.

 The afternoon will conclude with a car ferry Baldur from Stykkishólmur to Brjánslækur in the West Fjords.
 The scenic 2.5-hour journey will take us over Breiðafjörður Bay, passing the island of Flatey, which is inhabited only during the summertime.
 If the weather permits, you will enjoy a magnificent view of the bay’s countless isles as well as the glacier Snæfellsjökull.